OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 Step Packages define [Structured Inputs](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/Concepts/InputsAndOutputs.md) that the Step's UI, Validator, and Executor will work with.

-By convention, the Inputs should `export default` the root input type that we expect the UI, validator, and executor to consume.
+By convention, the Inputs must `export default` the root input type that we expect the UI, validator, and executor to consume.

 ```ts
 export default interface BlobStorageStepInputs {